machinewrapped/gpt-subtrans/readme.md

 you should be able to see what they do.

 ## Version History
+Version 0.7 introduced optional post-processing of translated subtitles to try to fix some of the common issues with LLM-translated subtitles (e.g. adding line breaks), along with new default instructions that tend to produce fewer errors.

 Version 0.6 changes the architecture to a provider-based system, allowing multiple AI services to be used as translators.
 Settings are compartmentalised for each provider.
 For the intial release the only supported provider is **OpenAI**.